-- Simple rules or incentives are used to guide or direct behavior - "Drive this direction and on this side of the highway." - For bioteams, these are provided by nature - "Produce honey" - For our teams, - Rules and incentives can be added by managers or leaders...or in some cases by team members

-Self-organization does not mean that workers instead of managers engineer an organization design.
+- Simple rules or incentives are used to guide or direct behavior - "Drive this direction and on this side of the highway." - For bioteams, these are provided by nature - "Produce honey" - For our teams, - Rules and incentives can be added by managers or leaders...or in some cases by team members instead of managers engineer an organization design.
 It does not mean letting people do whatever they want to do.
 It means that management commits to guiding the evolution of behaviors that emerge from the interaction of independent agents instead of specifying in advance what effective behavior is.